wet-boew/wet-boew-wordpress/wet-boew31/README.txt

 Based on Government of Canada Common Look and Feel (CLF) standard:

-Web Experience Toolkit (WET) - Bo�te � outils de l'exp�rience Web (BOEW)

 ## Basic Setup
 ---------------------------------

-For instructions on how to install a WordPress theme:
+Web Experience Toolkit (WET) - Boîte à outils de l'expèrience Web (BOEW) For instructions on how to install a WordPress theme:

 http://codex.wordpress.org/Using_Themes